Hugh G. Martin

 - B.A.
 Stanford University; Urban Studies

-A Los Angeles native, Emanuel Pleitez is a Growth manager for Onica, a cloud consulting and managed services company, and former investor at Sunstone Partners, a technology investment firm.
+A Los Angeles native, Emanuel Pleitez is a Growth manager for Onica, a cloud consulting and managed services company, and investor at East Los Capital, a technology investment firm.
 Prior to Sunstone Partners, he served as a Commissioner for the Los Angeles Fire and Police Pensions and Head of Strategy and Business Development for Qlovi, an education technology startup.
 Before joining Qlovi, Emanuel was a candidate for Mayor of Los Angeles and the Chief Strategy Officer for Spokeo.
 Emanuel’s private sector experience also includes being a Business Analyst at McKinsey & Company and a Financial Analyst at Goldman Sachs.
 In the public sector, Emanuel has served as Special Assistant to Chairman Paul Volcker in the U.S. Department of the Treasury and Designated Federal Officer of President Obama’s Economic Recovery Advisory Board (PERAB).
 In addition, Emanuel is currently a soldier in the U.S. Army Reserve and the Chairman of the Hispanic Heritage Foundation.